-Looking at good overall branding, GE are a great place to start - they’re consistently being recognised in the space and even now, their 2016 ‘What’s The Matter With Owen’ video campaign remans a fantastic example of how to get audiences to rethink the stereotype.
+Looking at good overall branding, GE are a great place to start - they’re consistently being recognised in this space and even now, their 2016 ‘What’s The Matter With Owen’ video campaign remains a fantastic example of how to get audiences to rethink stereotypes.
 There are also lots of employee value proposition examples out there.
 In the bigger part of town, L’Oreal are well recognised for their creative work, as are Hubspot and Target!

 Plenty of other global players have executed well, as you’d expect.
 But there are a number of Australian organisations punching above their weight, achieving a lot without huge spending.
 Here are some examples of employer branding work we’re proud to have been a part of: